vighneshiyer/vighneshiyer.com/content/conferences/riscv_summit_2023.md

     - There is this: https://www.sifive.com/boards/hifive-pro-p550 but it isn't released yet
     - Yeah, why is it taking so long to get new boards for the new IPs: https://www.sifive.com/boards ???
     - Not many openings (https://www.sifive.com/careers), most in India or Taiwan

+- The imperas model is quite primitive.
+It doesn't support retirement groups for out of order and wide retirement pipes so designers have to manually destructive retire groups into multiple single inst retires.
+Also multi core consistent gecks don't really work, no support for consistency models and instruction interleaving order models
+- This is quite bad lol, but tbf we also don't have a way to verify multicores with spike trace comparison so ok it isn't that big of a deal
+- We can use consistency litmus tests and those give some additional confidence
+- They also expect the core to be isolated without caches for verification harness